 The Museum is only accepting card payments for onsite products but you can put cash in onsite donation boxes and into the Museum’s well.

 Do not visit if any member of your household has had symptoms in the last 10 days.

 It is mandatory to wear a face covering when in a shop or public building, so all visitors (except those who are exempt and children under 11 years) will need to wear a face covering while in our ticket office, toilets and shop.
 The remainder of the site is outdoors and therefore a mask is not required.

 Please help our team by sticking to the rules when visiting.

 Government advice is continually changing so please check the Museum website for the latest information before you visit.

 It’s been a worrying time for us because we are an independent charity, so it’s a great opportunity to show your support by booking a ticket.
 If you are unable to visit on your booked day please let us know so that we can offer your slots to other visitors.

-We are re-opening school bookings for our outdoor learning programme from 22nd February 2021.
+We are re-opening school bookings for our outdoor learning programme as soon as government restrictions allow.
 Our authentic and immersive workshops are ideally placed to promote positive mental health and wellbeing, build resilience and team working and nurture re-socilialisation of your pupils.
 You can find out more here